ed-biz23/Paypal-Reconciliation-Helper/README.md

 Requires Python 3.6 and +

 # What it does?
-This script will help you to get the transaction fees and also sales refund that correlates with your transaction ids in Paypal Reconciliation Data and output new csv file including those fees and refubd, which is useful for tax deduction.
+This script will help you to get the transaction fees and also sales refund that correlates with your transaction ids in Paypal Reconciliation Data and output new csv file including those fees and refund, which is useful for tax deduction.

 # How to
 Please make sure you include your Paypal Reconciliation Data and Paypal annual statement in same folder as this script.